juju/juju-gui-charm/README.md

 By default, the deployment uses self-signed certificates.
 The browser will ask you to accept a security exception once.

-You will see a login form with the username fixed to "admin".
+You will see a login form with the username field prefilled to "admin".
 The password is the same as your Juju environment's `admin-secret`.
 The login screen includes hints about where to find the environment's password.